ctlab/samovar/README.md

   samovar_boil(n = 100)
 ```

+## Documentation
+This package can generate new abundance tables based on known abundance tables.
+It can be done in a few steps: download or import, filtration, normalization, clusterization, generating prediction graphs and generation itself.

+Full documentation and tests are avialable in R functions help or in manual and vignettes folder.

 ## References
 - Vaulin N., Chechenina A., Ivanov.
 A, Ulyantsev V. SAMOVAR: a pipeline for in silico generation of metagenomic communities with given properties. Природа, 2023, 443, 27–28